architecture-building-systems/CityEnergyAnalyst/docs/installation/installation-on-euler.rst

 Other Commands
 ---------------

-Before building a new singularity container, it is suggested to clean up the folder first.
+Before building a new singularity container, it is suggested to clean up the folders first.

 - To remove a singularity container (e.g., a container named ``cea_latest.sif`` that is installed in ``$SCRATCH``)